dvdsmpsn/dvdsmpsn.github.io/_posts/2020-06-10-disable-lazy-loading-charts-grafana.md

 After that, build Grafana, and you have a simple mechanism with which to disable the lazy loading of Panels in Grafana.

-It's simple, but means that pages with the request parameter `disableLazyLoad=true` appended to the URL will always be "tricked" into believing that they are in view, so the lazy loading logic will display them from the get go.
+It's simple, but means that pages with the request parameter `disableLazyLoad=true` appended to the URL will always be "tricked" into believing that they are in view, so the lazy loading logic will display all charts from the get go.